 It is also essential for you to use social media for advertising and designing online ads for social media and search engines like Google and Bing.
 Those can sometimes be less affordable options based on the local tour business ecosystem.

 Both practices are still more affordable than hiring a digital PR agency.
-Don’t forget to complete your online business account on Google and keep your Instagram and Facebook page active at all times.
+Don’t forget to complete your online business account on Google and keep your Instagram and Facebook pages active.

-A tour business’s online presence should be professional, engaging, and give insight into their tours and activities.
+A tour business’s online presence should be professional and engaging and give insight into their tours and activities.
 The sharability of your website is also essential to grow your organic traffic and customer referrals for your business.

-This will enable you to distribute your marketing material to a much larger audience.
+This will enable you to distribute your marketing material to a larger audience.

 What is the best way to create a distribution strategy for your tour business?